Cork City Gaol: Description

 The new Cork City Gaol opened in 1824 and was reported as being "the finest in 3 kingdoms".
 In 1870, the west wing was remodelled into a double-sided cell wing.

-City gaol
+City jail

 When the prison opened in the 1820s, it housed both male and female prisoners whose crimes were committed within the city boundary.
 Those who committed a crime outside that boundary were sent to Cork County Gaol, across the river from the City Gaol near University College Cork.

 Nineteenth century

 The Fenian Brian Dillon was remanded at Cork City Gaol when he was arrested in September 1865.

-Women's gaol (city and county)
+Women's jail (city and county)

 The 1878 General Prisons (Ireland) Act reorganised the prisons in Cork.
-The Cork City Gaol became a women's gaol (for Cork City and Cork County) and the Cork County Gaol near University College Cork became the men's gaol (for Cork City and Cork County).
+The Cork City Gaol became a women's jail (for Cork City and Cork County) and the Cork County Gaol near University College Cork became the men's jail (for Cork City and Cork County).
 On the day the change came into effect, male prisoners were marched out of the Sunday's Well Prison and over to the Western Road Gaol, while the women were marched in the opposite direction.